 Please clean after use of the room and dispose of any trash.

-Rooms may be reserved for a maximum of 2 hours, 3 room reservations per week.
+Rooms may be reserved for a maximum of 2 hours.

-If no group has reserved a particular room, students are free to use that room until a group reserves the space.
-However, if a group then reserves the room, they are entitled to use it for the duration of their reservation and anyone else in the space must give way
+If no group has checked out a particular room, students are free to use that room until a group checks out the space.

 Charging stations are located on the first and second floors of the Post Learning Commons.